 Click here on your for a Google Maps pin for easy navigation directly to Lot 16S on your mobile device.

 The winners of the WISE competition earn the prestigious distinction of Wallace Scholar and are each offered a scholarship package worth $28,500 to study engineering at Wichita State.
 Wallace Scholars are selected from WISE through a scoring process using five sub scores.
 The five sub scores are derived from participants' unweighted high school cumulative GPA, ACT composite score, ACT math score, Group Design Challenge score, and Written Essay score.
 If you took the ACT more than once, and have multiple sets of scores on file with Wichita State, we will use your highest composite score and high math score from any test scores submitted to Wichita State.
 If you took the SAT instead of the ACT, we will convert your SAT scores to the equivalent ACT scores.

-Please be sure to submit your official high school transcript and ACT/SAT test scores to the WSU Office of Admissions by November 22.
+Please be sure to submit your official high school transcript and ACT/SAT test scores to the WSU Office of Admissions by the competition date.
 We need your official GPA and test scores in order to calculate your overall WISE score.

 Do you have a question that wasn't answered here?
 Contact Jason Bosch, Director of Student Engagement and Scholarships, at (316) 978-3400 or email@example.com.